Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/Get-AzVMDscExtensionStatus.md

 ### -Name
 Specifies the name of the Azure Resource Manager resource that represents the extension.
-The Set-AzureRmVMDscExtension cmdlet sets this name to Microsoft.Powershell.DSC, which is the same value that is used by **Get-AzureRmVMDscExtensionStatus**.
+The Set-AzVMDscExtension cmdlet sets this name to Microsoft.Powershell.DSC, which is the same value that is used by **Get-AzVMDscExtensionStatus**.
 Specify this parameter only if you changed the default name in the Set cmdlet or used a different resource name in a Resource Manager template.

 ```yaml